Assistive technology: Large-print and tactile keyboards

 A large-print keyboard has large letters printed on the keys.
 On the keyboard shown, the round buttons at the top control software which can magnify the screen (zoom in), change the background color of the screen, or make the mouse cursor on the screen larger.
 The "bump dots" on the keys, installed in this case by the organization using the keyboards, help the user find the right keys in a tactile way.

 Navigation assistance

-Assistive technology for navigation has exploded on the IEEE Xplore database since 2000, with over 7,500 engineering articles written on assistive technologies and visual impairment in the past 25 years, and over 1,300 articles on solving the problem of navigation for people who are blind or visually impaired.
+Assistive technology for navigation has expanded on the IEEE Xplore database since 2000, with over 7,500 engineering articles written on assistive technologies and visual impairment in the past 25 years, and over 1,300 articles on solving the problem of navigation for people who are blind or visually impaired.
 As well, over 600 articles on augmented reality and visual impairment have appeared in the engineering literature since 2000.
-Most of these articles were published within the past 5 years, and the number of articles in this area is increasing every year.
+Most of these articles were published within the past five years, and the number of articles in this area is increasing every year.
 GPS, accelerometers, gyroscopes, and cameras can pinpoint the exact location of the user and provide information on what is in the immediate vicinity, and assistance in getting to a destination.